LCTT/TranslateProject/sources/tech/20190313 Game Review- Steel Rats is an Enjoyable Bike-Combat Game.md

 So, in this article, we shall take a look at what the game is all about and if it is a good purchase for you.

-This game is neither free nor open source.
-We have covered it here because the game developers made an effort to port it to Linux.
+_This game is neither free nor open source.
+We have covered it here because the game developers made an effort to port it to Linux._

 ### Story Overview

-![steel rats][4]
+![][4]

 You belong to a biker gang – “ **Steel Rats** ” – who stepped up to protect their city from alien robots invasion.
 The alien robots aren’t just any tiny toys that you can easily defeat but with deadly weapons and abilities.